Intrathecal Pumps MarketBy Type, By Application, By Segmentation, By Region, and By Country 2021

 Intrathecal pump is a surgically implanted system used to infuse potent medication directly into or around the spinal cord.
 These pumps are typically intended for use in chronic pain and spasticity management for delivering potent medicines in the intrathecal space which allows administration of drugs in very low doses.

-This report contains market size and forecasts of Intrathecal Pumps in India, including the following market information:
+This report contains market size and forecasts of Intrathecal Pumps in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Intrathecal Pumps manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Intrathecal Pumps production and consumption in India
+This report also analyses and evaluates the COVID-19 impact on Intrathecal Pumps production and consumption in Germany

 Total Market by Segment: